-Total cost of revenues was \$215 million in 2019 and \$201 million in 2018.
+Total cost of revenues was \$227 million in 2020 and \$215 million in 2019.
 Cost of revenues includes cost of product and licenses, cost of security subscriptions and cost of software updates and maintenance and amortization of technology.
 Our cost of products and licenses includes mainly cost of software and hardware production, packaging and shipping.
 Our cost of security subscriptions is comprised of costs paid to third parties, hosting and infrastructure costs and cost of customer support related to these services.
 Our cost of software updates and maintenance include mainly the cost of post-sale customer support.

-Cost of products and licenses was \$91 million in 2019 and \$92 million in 2018, and represented 18% of products and licenses revenues in 2019 and 17% in 2018.
+Cost of products and licenses was \$97 million in 2020 and \$91 million in 2019.